jlangr/name-normalizer/README.md

 You can watch me derive a solution for the Java project at https://www.youtube.com/watch?v=OECwGP-bOwU.

 Missing your favorite language?
 Please send me a pull request.

+UPDATE: All solutions are to be stored in the all-solutions branch.
+Currently, solutions exist as separate branches.
+If you built one of these solutions, please find a few minutes to push them onto the all-solutions branch (and remove the language-specific branch).